flynn-nrg/tornado-amiga/manual/GettingStarted.md

 * A working [clang](https://clang.llvm.org/) or [gcc](https://gcc.gnu.org/) compiler with [AddressSanitizer](https://en.wikipedia.org/wiki/AddressSanitizer) support.
 Mac OS X uses clang by default and it's available in every GNU/Linux distribution as a package.
 * [SDL2](https://www.libsdl.org/).
 This is used by the posix/SDL target and it's a dependency for ImGui and ImGuiSDL.
-* [BASS](https://www.un4seen.com/).
-BASS is used by the posix/SDL target to play the music.
 * A working [vbcc](http://sun.hasenbraten.de/vbcc/index.php?view=main) setup.

 I suggest that you build your vbcc toolchain and add it to your repo.
 This makes everyone use the same set of tools.